lfit/itpol/linux-workstation-security.md

   If not implemented, they will introduce high risks to your workstation security.
-- _(MODERATE)_ items will improve your security posture, but are less important, especially if they interfere too much with your work.
+- _(MODERATE)_ items will improve your security posture, but are less important, especially if they interfere too much with your workflow.
 - _(LOW)_ items may improve the overall security, but may not be worth the convenience trade-offs.
 - _(PARANOID)_ is reserved for items we feel will dramatically improve your